Vicarious-Devices/Manual/[1] Reason.md

 #### The Path to Laminar Flow

 The turning point came upon Vicarious' exploration of **fog-screen projection** — where a thin sheet of fog is used as a translucent projection surface.
-[The concept works](https://youtube.com/shorts/FVZtLSb9dww?si=66_tUh8WrJPA48Td): light can scatter off the humidity present in the sheet, allowing a projected image to “catch” in midair.
+[The concept works](https://youtube.com/shorts/FVZtLSb9dww?si=66_tUh8WrJPA48Td): light can scatter off the concentrated humidity present in the sheet, allowing a projected image to “catch” in midair.
 However, this method suffers from the problem of intense **image instability** caused by turbulence.

 Airflow of the fog’s sheet is turbulent by default, by nature, distorting the light and breaking continuity of the projected image.
 The effect is visible as a shimmer or flicker — the projection surface is unstable because the flow regime *itself* is unstable.

 The solution lies in inducing **laminar flow** — the flow regime in which this sheet of air moves in smooth, non-intersecting layers (Re < 2,300).
 Under laminar conditions, [the sheet appears optically still](https://www.youtube.com/shorts/75gncKt1ceY), while present enough to act as a projection plane and thin enough to otherwise appear transparent.
 Further, the plane of airflow itself can be shaped and guided, particularly useful at the form factors we intend.

 In practice, inducing laminar flow requires:
-- Controlled airflow emission through a **Reynolds-calibrated manifold**.
+- Controlled airflow emission through a **Reynolds-tuned envelope**.
-- Precision shaping of air channels to prevent boundary layer separation.
+- Precision shaping of air channels to reject boundary layer separation.
-- Constant pressure management prior to emission to maintain low turbulence.
+- Airflow pressure management prior to emission to maintain low turbulence.

-By inducing **laminar flow**, the projection medium becomes stable enough to carry very high-resolution imagery with little optical distortion and stability of image.
+By inducing **laminar flow**, the projection medium becomes stable enough to carry high-resolution imagery with little optical distortion and superior stability of image.
 The light projected onto this sheet maintains fidelity, enabling the formation of complex volumetric scenes with the use of a reynolds-calibrated emission manifold and multi-point optical projection onto the sheet.

 #### The Architecture of Laminar Airflow Projection

 In **laminar airflow projection**, debuted in the [Vicarious Aria](https://www.vicariousdevices.com/), the volumetric medium exists not from any illusion of depth or a physical particle in motion, but from a controlled flow of laminar sheets of air — forming a quasi-volume in which light can be diffused and scattered.
 Each layer functions as an addressable depth plane, allowing the renderer to map luminance and color information through the volume.

-Because laminar flow is upon an **air-based, normally invisible medium**, it eliminates the need for solid reflectance surfaces or rotating parts (ie. a swept medium).
-This allows volumetric projection to occur directly in open space, quietly and safely — with the added advantage that the medium is *self-healing*: small disturbances are absorbed and dissipated naturally by the laminar profile.
+Because laminar flow utilizes an **air-based, optically invisible medium**, it eliminates the need for solid reflectance surfaces or rotating parts (ie. a swept medium).
+This allows volumetric projection to occur directly in open space, quietly and safely — with the added advantage that the medium is self-correcting: small disturbances are absorbed and dissipated naturally by the laminar profile.

 #### Why Laminar Flow is the Natural End State